Content

 1.

-identify the principal rites of the Christian liturgy and their components
+Identify the components of the principle rites of the Christian liturgy

 2.